howuang/shoppp/README.md

-# Week 8 - Ecommerce Front End
+# Shopp - Ecommerce Front End

+## Description:
+This exercise is a Ecommerce Website fetching data from a provided Back End API.

 ## Requirements: